Vehicle write-offs and valuations

 What we look at

-We use trade guides as an indication of what a fair valuation should be.
+We use valuation guides as an indication of what a fair valuation should be.
 We might also ask you and the customer for information, including things like:

 - independent engineer or expert reports – including any details of modifications